trzcioli/paragomierz/README.md

 expo start
 ```

-and scan QR code by Expo app.
+scan QR code by Expo app to run it on your phone.
+By default, its connecting to https://paragomierz.herokuapp.com server instance.
+To change it, edit the HOSTNAME in config.js.